-Paid time off, or PTO, usually refers to hours employees earn while they work.
+Paid time off, or PTO, is time that an employee gets paid for even though they’re not working.
+At many companies, employees accrue PTO hours while they work.
 Once earned, PTO can be used as either vacation time, sick leave, or personal time off.

 Companies also have the option to offer “unlimited” PTO.
-In this case employees don’t need to earn or accrue PTO in order to take time off.
-Since the PTO is unlimited, they have already “accrued” the time off before they need to take
+In this case, employees don’t need to earn or accrue PTO in order to take time off.
+Since the PTO is unlimited, they have already “accrued” the time off before they need to take it.

 PTO typically buckets together vacation days, sick days, and personal days in one package, and employees have the flexibility to use the time any way they want.
 However, some employers choose to treat vacation, sick, and personal time separately.
 Exactly how you define and accrue PTO at your company is up to you.
 Just be sure to follow your local requirements.

 Do employers have to offer PTO as a benefit?

 Nope, at the federal level, employers are not required to offer PTO to their employees.
 However, your state, county, and even city might have certain requirements on vacation and sick time.

 What are the state laws on PTO and vacation time?